albar965/albar965.github.io/littlenavmap-faq.md

 You have to reload the scenery library in *Little Navmap* after updating the navdata in the simulator.
 *Little Navmap* will show the correct cycle and navdata after reloading.

+#### X-Plane crashes and the last log message is `--=={This application has crashed because of the plugin: Little Xpconnect/64/lin.xpl}==--` [**▲**](#top) [🔗](#xpconnect-crash) {#xpconnect-crash}

+This crash is caused by a wrong installation of *Little Xpconnect*.
+You either installed the plugin manually and did not keep the folder structure or you installed it more than once using different folder names.

+1. Check for duplicate installations of *Little Xpconnect* and remove them.
+2. Then remove the file `.../X-Plane 11/Resources/plugins/win.xpl` (`mac.xpl` on macOS and `lin.xpl` on Linux) if present.
+3. Reinstall *Little Xpconnect* correctly.
+See also [Little Navmap User Manual - Little Xpconnect](https://www.littlenavmap.org/manuals/littlenavmap/release/latest/en/XPCONNECT.html).

 <!-- ================================================================================================ -->
 <!-- ================================================================================================ -->